laike9m/cyberbrain-examples/usage.md

     ![](images/devtools.png)

-See the full workflow (it's same with VS Code).
+See the full workflow (it's the same with VS Code).

 ![usage](https://user-images.githubusercontent.com/2592205/98645630-1d579180-22e7-11eb-8860-3a844f58a252.gif)